andigi89/MoehrLux/README.md

 # How to help Moehrlux?

 Become a beta tester for the isos and give us feedback!
 Announcment of releases of isos will be published on Moehrlux-Server in Guilded!

+# Where can I download the beta isos?

+I am going to provide a link for the beta isos on Google Drive until I've found a proper solution for it! :)